Scottish-Tech-Army/lms/Moodle/README.md

  * To be able to run tests with pytest run `python3 -m pip install --upgrade -r requirements-dev.txt`
  * The entry point for the app will be: `./app.py`

-## To work with the lastest code in this repo
+## To work with the latest code in this repo
  * Make sure you have completed the initial setup steps
  * Clone the repo `git clone https://github.com/Scottish-Tech-Army/LMS.git`
  * Move into the cloned directory ` cd LMS`